fredyfx/FreeCodeCampOC/README.md

 Experienced devs are welcome too!
 Sharing your knowledge of JQuery, Angular, React, or Node is a great way to hone your skills.

-Free Code Camp Orange County is a great way to get started with web development, level up, and connect with new friends in the OC community.
+Get started with web development, level up, and make new friends at Free Code Camp Orange County.

 ## Goals
 * Projects to collaborate on : TBA